 In order to calculate the Use of System Charges attributable to the EDNO’s site specific half-hourly-settled Connectees, the DNO Party will use data contained in the report provided by the EDNO pursuant to Paragraph 3.2 (subject to any revisions to reflect errors in such reports identified by the DNO Party pursuant to Paragraph 5).

 The EDNO shall provide a report to the DNO Party, on or before the 15th day of each month, based on the amounts invoiced to Supplier/DG Parties by the EDNO pursuant to Clause 21 in respect of its Connectees, including all relevant data not previously reported to the DNO Party (and any adjustments to data previously reported).
+Where revised data is received by the IDNO and rebilled, a credit row and new debit row should be reported.

 The report shall contain the following data items in the following sequence for each invoice raised in respect of a half-hourly-settled Connectee: